oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 Implicit calculations
 ^^^^^^^^^^^^^^^^^^^^^

 In the background, the StratifiedThermalStorage class uses the following functions.
+They can be used independent of the facade class as well.

 The thermal transmittance is pre-calculated using `calculate_u_value`.